buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertyEnumerations/PEnum_RailPadStiffness.md

 # PEnum_RailPadStiffness

-Enumeration of stiffness levels of the rail pad.
+Enumeration of stiffness levels of the rail pad.<!-- end of definition -->

 ## Items